Start your 30 day free trial.

 2. You can enter additional attributes by clicking the + icon, or remove an attribute by clicking the recycling bin icon.

 6. Under Effects, use the drop-down menu to select the type of experiment (the “effect”) to run.
-Then, use the Attributes boxes to specify the parameters for the experiment.
+Then, use the Attributes fields to specify the parameters for the experiment.
 For example, selecting a latency experiment shows two attribute fields: one for the amount of latency to add (ms), and one for the amount of jitter to add (jitter).

 7. Select the percentage of matching Failure Flags instances to impact using the Impact Probability boxes.
 For example, if you choose 1%, then only 1% of the total Failure Flag instances matching your selectors will be impacted by the experiment.
 This does not apply to code executions—the Failure Flag selector name determines that.